Resourceful Futures

 Providing for human needs in ways that sustainably manage finite resources and recover value from rather than lose materials into the environment.

-The Resources challenge has been divided into the following six sub-groups, which bring together academics with different perspectives to collaborate.
-The Resources sub-groups are:
+The Resourceful Futures challenge has been divided into the following six sub-groups, which bring together academics with different perspectives to collaborate.
+The Resourceful Futures sub-groups are:

 - Economy: Economic aspects related to Resourceful Futures (Co-leads: Professor Jonathan Pinkse and Dr Claudia Henninger)